European stocks knocked lower by commodity slump

 PARIS, Dec 1 (Reuters) - European shares fell on Monday, led lower by oil and mining stocks, as weak Chinese and euro zone economic data fuelled a rout in the commodities market.

-Shares in Vodafone were the biggest losers among the region’s blue-chips, down 3.1 percent on talk it could bid for cable operator Liberty Global.
+Shares in UK telecom group Vodafone sank 4.4 percent on talk it would bid for cable operator Liberty Global .

+Sources said Vodafone is reviewing potential acquisitions, including Liberty Global, to counter pending consolidation among rivals in Britain.
-Last week’s sell-off in oil majors and oil services firms resumed as Brent crude oil tumbled to a five-year low below $68 a barrel, before bouncing back.

-Royal Dutch Shell shed 0.4 percent, Fugro fell 2.2 percent and ENI lost 1.6 percent.
+Shares in oil majors and oil services companies sank as Brent crude oil tumbled to a five-year low below $68 a barrel.
+Fugro fell 2.6 percent, ENI 1.6 percent and Royal Dutch Shell 0.8 percent.

-For Steen Jakobsen, chief investment officer at Saxo Bank, in Copenhagen, the slump in oil prices will have significant negative consequences on the U.S. shale gas industry.

-“Shale gas and shale oil have added around 0.5 percent to GDP per year in my model, and I think it will now subtract 0.5 to 1.0 percent as projects become unprofitable and credit in the sector tanks,” he said.
+In the United States, “shale gas and shale oil have added around 0.5 percent to GDP per year in my model, and I think it will now subtract 0.5 to 1.0 percent as projects become unprofitable and credit in the sector tanks,” said Steen Jakobsen, chief investment officer at Saxo Bank, in Copenhagen.

 The STOXX Europe 600 energy sector index has fallen into bear market territory, down 23 percent since late June.
 That amounts to wiping out market capitalisation of roughly $250 billion - more than the entire market value of Shell, according to Reuters data.

-However, the drop in oil prices should have a positive impact on consumer spending and consumer-related stocks.

-“The fall of $0.8 per gallon of gasoline since June 2014 is boosting U.S. consumer purchasing power by $100 billion,” Societe Generale strategists wrote in a note.

-Mining shares also dropped on Monday, falling along with copper prices which tumbled to a 4 1/2-year low.
-BHP Billiton fell 2.6 percent and Rio Tinto dropped 1.7 percent.
+Mining shares also dropped, falling along with copper prices, which tumbled to a 4 1/2-year low, hurt by signs of slowing factory growth in Europe and China.

 Data showed that manufacturing slowed more than expected in China in November and stalled in the euro zone, where new orders fell at the fastest pace in 19 months.